brightway-lca/brightway2/docs/technical/bw2data.rst

 Default backend - databases stored in a SQLite database
 -------------------------------------------------------

 This backend is a hybrid between SQLite and a document database.
-This approach may seem strange at first, but is the result of coding, evaluating, and ultimately rejecting backends based on pickle files, JSON files, `MongoDB <https://www.mongodb.com>`__, `CodernityDB <http://labs.codernity.com/codernitydb/>`__, and `BlitzDB <http://blitzdb.readthedocs.org/en/latest/>`__.
-SQLite has the following advantages:

-* Included with Python, no new dependencies or background processes
-* Well-tested and supported
-* Good speed
+See also :ref:`whysqlite`

 The LCI data is stored in two tables, `ActivityDataset` and `ExchangeDataset`.
 Interactions with the database are mostly done using the `Peewee ORM <http://docs.peewee-orm.com/en/latest/>`__, although some raw SQL queries are used for performance reasons.
 The table have the following schemas: